 Replacing Your Pillow often or as required is not just about hygiene but also the pillow’s functionality.

-After a few years, many pillows do not offer the support and comfort they initially delivered and are in dire need of replacement.
+After a few years, many pillows still need to offer the support and comfort they initially delivered and need replacement.

 Why is it Important to Replace Your Pillow

-- Hyggiene – Every night you sleep on your pillow, your body sheds skin, you sweat, and body oils stick to your pillow that gets much worse for people who sweat excessively or have very oily prone skins and hair.
-All of this eventually soaks into your pillow, giving it a bad odor and making it a breeding ground for bacteria.
+• Hyggiene – Every night you sleep on your pillow, your body sheds skin, you sweat, and body oils stick to your pillow.
+That worsens for people who sweat excessively or have very oily-prone skin and hair.
+Eventually, this soaks into your pillow, giving it a bad odor and a breeding ground for bacteria.

-- Support – The weight of your head, neck, and shoulder bear down on your pillow every night.
+• Support – The weight of your head, neck, and shoulder bear on your pillow every night.
 After a couple of years, your pillow may lose its loft and support functions and will wear out in certain areas.

-- Dust and Allergens – Over the years, dust itself and other allergens can collect inside your pillow, making it more hazardous to your health.
+• Dust and Allergens – Over the years, dust and other allergens can collect inside your pillow, making it more hazardous to your health.
 These particles can cause snoring, difficulty breathing, and allergies.

-As you can see, replacing your pillow is a necessary decision, so when should you consider replacing your Pillow?
+As you can see, replacing your pillow is necessary, so when should you consider replacing your Pillow?

-- When you wake up with aches and pains, that was not a problem before.
+• When you wake up with aches and pains, that is not a problem.

 When Should Your Replace Your Pillows